ipbus/ipbb/doc/dependencies.md

 * `util`: Include an *utility* file, a file which is not directly part of the source code but is relevant for the project

 * `iprepo`: Adds the path to the list of available ip repositories.

+## `dep` vs `d3` files

+The two file types supported by `ipbb`, `dep` and `d3` (dep-tree), are identical in content, but differ by the order with witch *dep* commands are parsed.

+`dep` files commands are read from bottom to top and, within the same line, file paths from right to left  Such difference is historical.
+With this approach the top-level VHDL entity appears at the top of the top dep files, reflecting the file order in the tools (ModelSIM and Vivado).
+The choice of using a reverse parsing order (dependant entries at the top) has proven counter-intuitive, being inverse of the the ordering used in software context.
+(Additionally, while commands follow the inverse ordering, variables are processed in forward order :facepalm:))
+`d3` files were introduced to circumvent this issue.
+They are identical to `dep` file for all intent and purposed except for the processing order which is top-bottom, left-right.

 ## Variables